 For Earth Observation (EO) there are already hundreds of telescopes in orbit looking down at the ground, although most of these are relatively small.
 For EO, unfolding telescopes offer significant cost reductions enabling affordable high definition imaging and on-demand imaging.
 An important application for EO is to help tackle climate change.
 28% of total global CO2 emissions come from energy use associated with heating or cooling buildings.
 Thermal infra-red (TIR) telescopes can be used to identify bad practice and drive remedial action.This will ensure that carbon emission commitments are adhered to and net-zero emissions are ultimately achieved.
 I am working with University colleagues in Cambridge-Zero on how satellite data can actually be used to do this.

 The idea of unfolding space telescopes is not new and there are significant technical challenges.
 Firstly, we need an innovative and reliable unfolding scheme.
 Secondly, we need to put the deployed optics in to precise alignment and then continuously maintain that alignment.
 These require a very precise metrology system, a set of high accuracy actuators and a sophisticated control system.

-Last updated on June 20th 2019.
+Last updated on Oct 21st 2021.